Author: Brian Hanrahan, MD

 - BAEPs are produced by a brief auditory stimulus (click) to one ear.

-- BAEPs evaluate the peripheral (cranial nerve VIII) and central auditory pathways (cochlear nucleus, superior olivary nucleus, lateral lemniscus, inferior colliculus, inferior geniculate body, and thalamocortical pathways).
+- BAEPs evaluate the peripheral (cranial nerve VIII) and central auditory pathways (cochlear nucleus, superior olivary nucleus, lateral lemniscus, inferior colliculus, medial geniculate body, and thalamocortical pathways).

 - Brainstem auditory evoked potentials (BAEPs) have seven measurable waves: